hahagGreen/COMP3297-Group-Q/Epic 5/README.md

 There is one main directory, accommodations.

 ### 1. Accommodations ###
-The Accommodations directory contains the API for fetching the accommodation details from the UniHaven database. <br>
+The Accommodations directory contains the API for updating the rating score from the UniHaven database. <br>
-As mentioned in the backlog, this API would automatically fetch data from the database with the primary key, id of the accommodations.
-After that, the API would return a list of the details of the particular accommodation in Json formatting
+As mentioned in the backlog, this API would automatically update and re-calculate the average rating score of the particular accommodation.
+Then, it would return the up-to-date rating score in Json format

 **Key Functions**
 1. api_rate <br>